 - Budget: How much can you spend?
-Purchasing curtains and hardware for large windows can add up quickly.
+Purchasing curtains, curtain rods and hardware for large windows can add up quickly.
 Remember you’ll need single or double center support brackets for extra reinforcement.

 - Style: What style do you want to create?
 Since large windows are a focal point of the room, you’ll want to match your décor and ambiance as closely as possible (it’ll be obvious if your curtains are lackluster).

 The easiest, most economical way to decorate larger windows is to hang a standard set of curtains with one panel on each end.

 This technique is ideal for inviting ample light into a room.
 However, you’ll have to compromise on privacy, so this method is better suited for living, dining or entertaining rooms.